Raster Function Editor

 The Browse Raster Function Templates dialog box appears where you can select and confirm which existing raster function template you want to use.
 The default view is My content as the location to begin searching.
 You can also search your organization, ArcGIS Online, or ArcGIS Living Atlas of the World.

-3. Find the raster function template in the list, click the drop-down arrow on the Select button, and click Confirm.
+3. Click on the raster function template in the list to select it, and then click Confirm.

 The raster function template is available for editing in the Raster Function Editor.